State reports 183 additional coronavirus deaths, 2,673 cases

-Florida newly reported coronavirus deaths surged to 183, the highest in one week, as cases increased by a steady 2,673, and the total daily positivity rate surged past the 10 percent target rate and the first-time rate was above 7 percent, the Florida Departrment of Health announced Tuesday.
+Florida newly reported coronavirus deaths surged to a U.S.-high 183, the most in one week, as cases increased by a steady 2,673, and the total daily positivity rate surged past the 10 percent target rate and the first-time rate was above 7 percent, the Florida Department of Health announced Tuesday.

 Deaths rose by 72 Monday and 51 Sunday while cases increased Monday by 2,258, the lowest since 1,758 on June 15, with Sunday's total 2,974.
 Data traditionally rise after lower statistics from the weekend.

-The first-time cases positivity rate was 7.49 percent compared with 5.18 percent and Friday's 4.95, the lowest since June.
-The rate has been under 10 percent for 13 days and under 8 percent
+The first-time cases positivity rate was 7.49 percent compared with 5.18 percent the day before and Friday's 4.95, the lowest since June.
+The rate has been under 10 percent for 13 days and under 8 percent since Aug.
+16.

 In Palm Beach County, the first-time positivity rate dropped below 5 percent – 4.89 – after 5.41 the previous day.
 One day earlier it was 3.58.
 The rate has been under 7 percent for eight days in a row.